CheePS0923/smart_glove/README.md

-# SVM for Object Recognition
+# Smart Glove for Object Recognition

 This project is focused on using **Support Vector Machine (SVM)** for object recognition based on sensor data.
 The project demonstrates how machine learning algorithms, in particular, Principal Component Analysis (PCA) for feature extraction and SVM as a classifier, can be used to recognize objects of different shapes and sizes with high accuracy.